Is the link in that email legitimate? Whether sent by a friend or a stranger, it’s unwise to click links without knowing where they take you.

-Several sites are available to help you uncover the truth about those dodgy links.
-The following five sites are all favorites, but we’d advise checking more than one at any given time, to help you get the best results from your inquiries.
+The following sites will help you uncover the truth about those dodgy links.
+Check more than one at any given time to give you the best results.

-If you prefer to get your security recommendations from the world-famous Kaspersky security firm (although you might not), you should try their VirusDesk.
+If you prefer to get your security recommendations from the world-famous Kaspersky security firm, you should try VirusDesk.
 This is a dual-purpose tool that not only checks links to potentially dodgy websites, it accepts uploads of suspicious files.
-Handily, it offers both of these features via a dedicated link pasting/drag-and-drop field.
+Handily, it offers both features via a dedicated link pasting/drag-and-drop field.

 Another you should look at us ScanURL, an independent website that takes your link queries submissions seriously via a secure HTTPS connection.
 Although the link submission screen is ad-supported, the results are good.

-ScanURL polls Google Safe Browsing, PhishTank, and Web of Trust (who are rebuilding their reputation), as well as providing information about the queried site’s Whois record.
-The returned results will instantly indicate whether you should visit the site, and are accompanied by a ScanURL recommendation.
-If the site is dangerous, you’ll naturally be told to avoid it.
+ScanURL polls Google Safe Browsing, PhishTank, and Web of Trust and provides information about the queried site’s Whois record.
+The returned results will instantly indicate whether you should visit the site and are accompanied by a ScanURL recommendation.

-A number of sites (some of which are in this list) and tools are checked by ScanURL as it collates the results.
+Several sites (including some in this list) and tools are checked by ScanURL as it collates the results.
 Once the ScanURL result page has loaded, a permanent URL is applied.
-You can copy and paste this to share with friends, family, or the otherwise concerned so they can refer to it.
+You can copy and paste this to share with friends, family, or the otherwise concerned for them to refer to.
 Handy!